david-schmidt/KEGS-upstream/doc/README.dynapro.txt

 KEGS aggressively makes the directory match the ProDOS volume.
 If you erase a file using GS/OS (as an example), KEGS will erase that file from the directory you selected.
 If you format the volume, KEGS will erase all files in the directory you selected.
-So: be careful what you points KEGS at!
+So: be careful what you point KEGS at!

 How it works
 ------------